 Author's Note: Here's a brand new Doctor Who fanfic from yours truly.
 If you haven't, please read my other DW fanfic called Charlene, Charlene Who.
 I would love more reviews for it.
 But anyway, this is just a prologue but it could be read as a first chapter since it's going to be long.
 In here I'll be introducing a new character and her name (as stated from the disclaimer) is Sophie McQueen.
 She's connected to a character from the Doctor's past but I'm not telling you who it is at this point.
 You'll see later on specifically at the end of the chapter but there are hints throughout.
 I do have a full back story to Sophie but I don't want to write it all down in this author's note so things about her story will be reveled as the story goes on.
 Might be little things or big things but I will tell you that her parents died when she was little and she lived with her aunt until she went to college, oh and she's American.
 Sophie is faced by Candice Accola; you may know her from the show the Vampire Diaries.
 I love her as an actress and I could see her playing Sophie perfectly.
 One last thing, this story starts in season 2 and follows the Christmas Invasion episode and the episodes following that episode but of course with a new addition to the team which is Sophie of course.
 Anyway, please leave reviews and tell me what you think! :D

 I slipped on my glasses, letting them rest on my nose, as I looked down at the letter in my hand.
 It was the latest in a long line of letters from my best friend in England, Rose Tyler.
-Well technically it was the last letter I got from her.
-I haven't received one in a while.
-I hadn't opened it because I had been busy with my studies.
+Well, technically it was the last letter I got from her.
 I used to live in England with my aunt, which was where I met Rose.
-I was thirteen around that time and we were living in the apartment next to Rose and ever since we moved there, we had been best friends.
+I was ten years old around that time and we were living in the apartment next to Rose and ever since we moved there, we had been best friends.
 But then we moved so Rose and I started writing to each other instead.
 And though it was more common to email now, we still wrote letters.
 It was something we were used to, so we weren't going to change any-time soon.
 I opened the letter and read through it quickly.
 It told me that her job had blown up and she was now unemployed and she didn't know what to do about it.
 It was already too late to reply to it as I received it on March 5, 2005 and it was now December of 2006.
 So, I just slipped it in the pile of letters that were in my desk drawer.

 "Another letter from your pen pal?"

 I turned around in my swirling chair and saw my friend and room-mate, Samantha Gilbert, standing outside of my bedroom door, leaning against the door frame.
 She was a short and slim young woman with long brown hair to her shoulders and brown eyes.
 She was much different compared to my tall and slender form.

-"Yeah, but it's an old one," I told her, turning back around to continue reading the letter.
+I nodded.
+"Yeah, but it's a really old one," I told her, turning back around to continue reading the letter.

-"You really should put your glasses closer to your eyes," Sam commented as she went to stand beside me with her arms crossed over her barely there chest.
-"Might help you see better."
+"You really should put your glasses closer to your eyes," Sam commented jokingly as she went to stand beside me with her arms crossed over her barely there chest.
+"Might help you see better, you know?"

-"I can see just fine, thanks," I said, rolling my eyes a little, amused even though she couldn't see it since I wasn't looking at her, my glasses almost falling off of my face from bending down to get a closer look at the letter, some of it was smudged from the pen that Rose had used, so I couldn't see it very well.
+"I can see just fine, thanks," I said, rolling my eyes a little, amused even though she couldn't see it since I wasn't looking at her.
+My glasses almost fell off of my face from bending down to get a closer look at the letter, some of it was smudged from the pen that Rose had used, so I couldn't see it very well.

-"Oh," Sam said, snapping me out of my thoughts.
-I looked over at her and nodded at her to continue as I pushed my glasses back up my face, so that they were back where they had originally started.
+"Oh," Sam said, snapping me out of my thoughts as I pushed my glasses back up my face, so that they were back where they had originally started.
 "Your aunt called, she needs to talk to you."

-I nodded and smiled.
+I nodded, smiling widely to myself.
 I loved it when my aunt called.
-She lived all the way in England and I missed her a lot.
+She lived all the way in England, and I missed her a lot.
 She was the one who took care of me after my parents died in that horrible car crash.
 I was in the car when it happened and to be honest, I thought it was my fault.
-I blamed myself.
 I could remember that day as clear as if it were yesterday, despite the fact that I had only been six years old when it happened.

-I was six years old and my dad, who was driving, went to help me pick up something that I had dropped and because of this, he didn't see the big truck heading his way and when he finally did, it was too late.
+My dad, my aunt's brother, was driving and he went to help me pick up something that I had dropped.
+Because of this, he didn't see the big truck heading his way and when he finally did, it was too late.
 So ever since then I thought it was my fault because if I hadn't dropped something, my parents would still be here today.
 I wouldn't trade my life living with my aunt for anything but I still wished that my parents were still here to watch me grow up, but it was too late for that now.

 "Hello love, how are things?
 School going well?"